 Fructans are oligosaccharides and polysaccharides that store carbohydrates in a variety of vegetables, for example, onions, garlic and artichokes, fruits such as bananas, and in cereals (1 2 3).
-Unripe common bananas contain low levels of fructans and are safe to eat, however as the bananas ripen the fructan levels increase to a high FODMAP level.
+Unripe common bananas contain lower levels of fructans and are safe to eat in small serves (1 small to medium unripe banana), however as the bananas ripen the fructan levels increase to a high FODMAP level.
 In the FODMAP acronym fructans belong under the ‘O’ for oligosaccharides.
 Humans lack the enzyme needed to break down the fructose molecule chains that fructans are made of, which means they end up being malabsorbed in our small intestines (1 2).
 The fructans are then fermented by the gut bacteria, which can cause gas, bloating, pain, reflux, and altered bowel movements (2 3 4).

 There are two types of fructans: